How to List a Token or Coin on HTX

 Once you have gathered the documents, you can go to the official HTX listing form and start filling it out.

 In the form, you will need to fill in basic information about the project, specify whether the token is traded anywhere else, or if this will be its first listing.
-It is essential to fill out the application as thoroughly and clearly as possible so that the HTX team does not have any questions, as additional questions significantly increase the listing time.
+Complete the application carefully and provide consistent information across all materials.
+Missing or unclear details may lead to additional questions during the review process.

 After the application has been reviewed and approved, the exchange’s technical team will take over and perform the technical integration of the new token on HTX.
 They will check the smart contract and the functionality of the token deposit and withdrawal.

-Once the technical integration of the token is complete, the exchange will publish a listing announcement and begin providing marketing support.
+Once the technical integration is complete, the exchange may publish a listing announcement and coordinate available launch activities with the project team.
 This may include AMA sessions, trading activities, and other events that increase activity around the upcoming listing.

 On the agreed date and time, trading will start, and the token will become available for trading to all HTX users.